-The European solar industry is unwavering in its commitment to responsible environmental, social, and governance (ESG) practices.
-Our core values are built upon the protection of the environment and respect for human rights, recognising that these principles are fundamental to sound governance of the solar sector.
-The European solar industry is dedicated to accelerating the clean energy transition and delivering solutions to the immediate climate and energy crises.
-These values must be reflected at all steps of our industry's supply chain; they are fundamental to the long-term success of any solar business operating today.
+Our core values are built upon the protection of the environment and respect for human rights.
+We recognise that these principles are fundamental to the sound governance of the solar sector.
+We are dedicated to accelerating the clean energy transition and delivering solutions to the immediate climate and energy crises.
+These values must be reflected at all steps of our industry's value chain; they are fundamental to the long-term success of any solar business operating today.

-Solar is a reliable, sustainable, and renewable source of energy, key to slowing climate change and improving energy security.
+Solar is a reliable, sustainable, and renewable source of energy, critical to addressing climate change and improving energy security.
+The industry is growing rapidly; it is expected to be the main electricity source in Europe by 2050.

-Today, solar is growing rapidly; it is expected to be the main electricity source in Europe by 2050.
 With its growth, the opportunity to foster green economic development also increases.
 Developing a responsible, transparent, and sustainable solar value chain is central to delivering this clean energy transition.